Why add these records?

 This is very similar to the SPF; you usually will only need to complete the first two fields but if you want this record to work across sub-domains, you’ll need to add that in.

 The policy must be set to reject; aggregate email must be provided but does not need to exist.
-I always use dmarc@{domain}; if your client wants to receive DMARC reports (they’re daily!!!), then use a valid email address.
+I always use dmarc@{domain}; if your client wants to receive DMARC reports (they’re daily!!!), use a valid email address.

 Click on generate....